Medical tests in Dubai, Abu Dhabi, UAE

 ||Not males unless express.
 Closed from 05 Jun 2013.

-- Assume opening times are for Sunday to Thursday unless other information is available.
+- Opening times are for Sunday to Thursday unless otherwise stated (from Dec 2014, only Muhaisnah MFC open Fri, Sat).
 Some centers open Saturday with shorter opening hours.
+Timings changed from 21 Dec 2014:

 - List of Medical Fitness Test Centre locations in Dubai is (14 as of end 2010): Al Badaa (Al Bada'a), Al Khawaneej, Al Lisili (Al Liseili), Al Mankhool, Al Safa, Al Tawar (Al Twar), Dubai Airport Free Zone (DAFZA), Dubai International Airport, Dubai International Financial Centre (DIFC), Emirates Airline HQ, Jebel Ali Free Zone (JAFZ), Knowledge Village, Muhaisnah (Muhaisna), Satwa (only for familes, females, and urgent 24hr or 48hr applications from 12 June 2011).